This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Fibre Through the Ages: How Your Gut Needs Change from 20s to 60s (and why a supplement becomes important with age)

 As we get older, many things about our bodies shift, including digestion.
-While our fibre requirements don’t necessarily increase with age, our ability to meet those needs often decreases.
-That’s why fibre becomes an important conversation in healthy ageing: not just for regularity, but for disease prevention, microbiome balance, and quality of life.
+While our fibre requirements don't necessarily increase with age, our ability to meet those needs often decreases.
+That's why fibre becomes an important conversation in healthy ageing: not just for regularity, but for microbiome balance and overall quality of life.

 What Happens to Gut Function with Age?